 How can common such situation be?
 And I’m sure most travelers can relate to this.
 I know I’ve been using some airport-provided Wi-Fi to connect to the Internet while waiting for my check-in (especially during transit).

 Well, if you don’t connect to Wi-Fi, but only use your computer or tablet for watching movies, the risks are limited – but since we are addicted to the internet, chances are that we would want to go online.

 With the advent of WiMax technologies, I experienced, somewhere in Cape Town, a case where the Wi-Fi codes that my hotel gave me could still work with the Wi-Fi system that Cape Town airport is using.
 In fact, they were using the same provider, though the ability to do so.
 While this was quite practical, I guess this makes that same Wi-Fi installation more prone to hacks and attempts to get into the lambda user computer.
 I guess that same kind of system also exist in other big (or not so big) cities all around the world.

 So what’s the point here?
 Don’t be like that guy at the airport transit surfing with his tablet (or laptop) and be publicly exposed without even knowing it.
 At least, use a VPN solution that will protect your connection from hackers and spies.

 Look at that woman working at the office

-She just thinks that it’s a safe environment (probably because she assumes that the same office have IT support people who manages protecting her personal data while she’s online).
+She just thinks that it’s a safe environment (probably because she assumes that the same office has IT support people who manage to protect her personal data while she’s online).

 Anyway, I strongly recommend you sharing this same article to people who do not necessarily care about protecting their personal data online: I expect that humorous tone that the video adopts will help open their eyes.